 6. Think about your pet’s individual personality and demeanor.
 For example, some dogs are more “sociable” than others.
 Some much prefer the company of other dogs to humans and some, vice versa.
 A dog who is aggressive by nature is not a good match for a home with young children.
 A dog that needs a good amount of exercise might not fare as well in a home with a fenced-in yard, as the tendency of the homeowner might be to let the dog use the yard at his/her leisure (instead of specifically walking the animal).
 A dog that loves peace, quite and individual attention might do best staying with a single person who works from home.
 Along similar lines, some cats are easily traumatized when moved to a new “home” and might do better with home visits (it does little good to put a cat in a new environment for a week if s/he will spend most of that time hiding in the closet).

 7. If your pet will be boarded in the presence of other animals, make certain that you give the sitter guidelines as to what you would like done if it turns out that your pet does not get along with the other animals.
-Do not hesitate to ask the sitter if s/he has a specific game plan as to what s/he will do if such a situation arises (sometimes even “friendly” dogs can get into fights).
+Do not hesitate to ask the sitter if s/he has a specific game plan as to what s/he will do if such a situation arises (sometimes even “friendly” pets can get into fights).

 8. Just as people have likes and dislikes, most animals do as well.
 Be sure to let the person who will be caring for your pet know what makes your pet happy.
 Similarly, let him/her know if there are any “special” needs (particularly the medical needs of older animals) and give very specific instructions as to how to meet those needs (remember that most animal caregivers are not veterinary professionals and it is therefore prudent that medical information and related directions are reviewed in great detail for the benefit of all involved).